SOC-Saint/homelab-setup/windows11-setup/README.md

 Documentation:
 - Setup and configured a Win11 VM for the first time.
 Lots of settings that I don't understand yet but I'll learn, set most of them to default with the exceptions of increasing my allocated RAM.
+- Installed VirtualBox Guest Additions to fix a screen size issue.

 Next Steps:
 - Install Sysmon and logging configs
 - Enable RDP